Wigner Function Tomography via Optical Parametric Amplification

 The quadrature probability distributions were obtained by applying transformation~(\ref{Probability transformation}) to the corresponding measured photon-number distributions.
 Figures~\ref{results}a,b show the examples for the anti-squeezed and squeezed quadratures, respectively.

 Finally, we reconstructed the Wigner function of the squeezed vacuum state by applying the inverse Radon transform to the obtained fits of all quadrature probability distributions \cite{Lvovsky2009Mar}.
-The reconstructed distribution (Fig.~\ref{results}c) fairly resembles a squeezed vacuum state with $\Delta x_0=1.30\pm0.06$ and $\Delta x_{\frac{\pi}{2}}=0.21\pm0.01$.
+The reconstructed distribution (Fig.~\ref{results}c) fairly resembles a squeezed vacuum state with $\Delta x=1.30\pm0.06$ and $\Delta p=0.21\pm0.01$.
 The dashed white circle at the center marks the Wigner function of the vacuum state at $1/\sqrt{e}$ level, corresponding to $\Delta x_{vac}=0.5$.
-The reconstruction yields the amounts of squeezing and anti-squeezing of $-7.5\pm0.4$ \si{dB} and $8.3\pm0.4$ \si{dB}, respectively, in perfect agreement with the values obtained by measuring the mean photon number.
-The purity of the state~\cite{Adesso2014Mar} was found to be $\Delta^2 x_{vac}/(\Delta x_0 \Delta x_{\frac{\pi}{2}})=0.91^{+0.09}_{-0.08}$.
+The reconstruction yields the amounts of squeezing and anti-squeezing of $-7.5\pm0.4$ dB and $8.3\pm0.4$ dB, respectively, in perfect agreement with the values obtained by measuring the mean photon number.
+The purity of the state~\cite{Adesso2014Mar} was found to be $\Delta^2 x_{vac}/(\Delta x \Delta p)=0.91^{+0.09}_{-0.08}$.
 The fidelity of this state to the SV state calculated theoretically for $G_{sq}=1$ is $99.4\%$.
 These results, obtained without any correction for losses, prove the feasibility of the method under real-life conditions.

 In conclusion, we have demonstrated the tomography of quantum states based on optical parametric amplification, which provides its tolerance to detection loss and noise.
-As a proof of principle, we applied the method to a squeezed vacuum state, achieving a degree of squeezing $-7.5\pm0.4$ \si{dB} and a purity of $0.91^{+0.09}_{-0.08}$, despite more than 90\% losses in the detection channel.
+As a proof of principle, we applied the method to a squeezed vacuum state, achieving a degree of squeezing $-7.5\pm0.4$ dB and a purity of $0.91^{+0.09}_{-0.08}$, despite more than 97\% losses in the detection channel.
+With such losses, almost no squeezing could be observed with homodyne detection.

 The method can also be applied to non-Gaussian states, including bright ones, which are especially susceptible to losses.
-The only restriction is that the state should have axially symmetric Wigner function, but this includes a vast variety of non-Gaussian states, in particular, Fock, squeezed Fock, Schr\"odinger cat, and importantly, the GKP states~\cite{Gottesman2001Jun} which are required for fault-tolerant quantum computing~\cite{Baragiola2019Nov}.
+The only restriction is that the state should have axially symmetric Wigner function, but this includes a vast variety of non-Gaussian states, in particular, Fock, squeezed Fock, even/odd Schr\"odinger cat, and importantly, the GKP states~\cite{Gottesman2001Jun} which are required for fault-tolerant quantum computing~\cite{Baragiola2019Nov}.

+Parametric amplification is a multimode process, therefore, the method is suitable for the tomography of broadband and multimode quantum states.
+A set of multiple input modes can be amplified simultaneously if they match the amplifier eigenmodes.
+Afterwards, a specific mode can be filtered out.
+In our experiment we filtered a single spatial eigenmode from a set of 50 modes, and a fraction of a frequency eigenmode out of 370 modes.